Elite-AI-August/Cat-Dog-Classifier/README.md

 <img src="https://cloud.google.com/tpu/docs/images/inceptionv3onc--oview.png">

-By using this deep neural network and adding several layers of convolutional neural network to it, we were able to achieve 96% accuracy.
+By using this deep neural network and adding several layers of convolutional neural network to it, we were able to achieve **96%** accuracy. :heart_eyes:

 ## Support